Faaizz/smv_generator/README.md

 ![unit_test_workflow](https://github.com/Faaizz/smv_generator/workflows/Unit%20Tests/badge.svg)

 # SMV and ST Generator
-Python program to generate SMV language for model checking and IEC 61131 Structured Text PLC code from JSON representation of Signal Interpreted Petri Nets (SIPN).
+Python program to generate SMV language for model checking and IEC 61131 Structured Text (ST) PLC code from JSON representation of Signal Interpreted Petri Nets (SIPN).

 ## How It Works
 The program takes a json specification of the SIPN as input, and produces a symbolic model checker in the [NuSMV](http://nusmv.fbk.eu/) language.
 For the program to function properly, the input json must follow some laid out syntax which is outlined below.

-The program translates the json input into NuSMV code that performs the following activities:
+The program translates the json input into NuSMV code by performing the following activities:
 - Declare all places as variables of type "boolean"
 - Declare all inputs as variables of the specified types
 - Define transition firing conditions based on specified pre-places, inputs combinations (which may be specified as a raw string), and post-places for each transition
 - Define variable *stab* to check stability of markings
-- Define the *set* and *reset* conditions for each output based on information obtained from the places
+- Define the *set* and *reset* conditions for each boolean output based on information obtained from the places
 - Define the present value of each output at every stable marking
 - Assign initial values to inputs and construct how they obtain next values accordingly (automatically for boolean inputs, but relies on provided inofrmation for inputs of other types)
 - Assign initial values to places accordingly and construct how they obtain next values based on the firing of transitions

+The program translates the json input into ST code by performing the following activities:
+- Declare all places as variables of type "BOOL" and assign initial values based on the specified initial markings
+- Declare all inputs and outputs as variables of the specified types and PLC addresses
+- Define transition firing conditions based on specified pre-places, inputs combinations (which may be specified as a raw string), and post-places for each transition
+- Fire transitions in a loop in order to set outputs only at stable markings
+- Set the value of each output at every stable marking

 ## JSON Syntax
 It should be noted that terms like *inputs*, *places*, *transitions*, and *outputs* in this section are used to represent the names of such entities.